avine/formation-angular-base/doc/course/public/10_http_client.md

 - To share data between components, we need to store fetched data in a service facade

-- ❌ However, the following implementation breaks the best pratice we just mentionned!
+- ❌ However, the following implementation breaks the best practice we just mentioned!

 ```ts
 import { Injectable, inject, signal } from '@angular/core';